Defense Intelligence Agency: Organization

 Directorate for Mission Services: The Directorate for Mission Services provides administrative, technical, and programmatic support to the agency's domestic and global operations and analytic efforts.
-The Directorate also manages DIA's training centers—the Joint Military Intelligence Training Center and the Joint Military Attaché School.
+The Directorate also manages DIA's Academy for Defense Intelligence, the umbrella organization for DIA's professional training centers, including the Joint Military Intelligence Training Center and the Joint Military Attaché School.
 This includes providing counterintelligence to the agency as well as serving as the counterintelligence executive agent for the Department of Defense.

 Centers: DIA is divided into five regional centers and two functional centers which manage the agency's efforts in these areas of responsibility.
 These centers are the Americas and Transnational Threats Center, the Indo-Pacific Regional Center, the Europe/Eurasia Regional Center, the Middle East/Africa Regional Center, the China Mission Group, the Defense Resources and Infrastructure Center, and the Defense Combating Terrorism Center.
 DIA also manages Community-wide centers such as the National Center for Medical Intelligence, the Missile and Space Intelligence Center, the National Media Exploitation Center, and the Underground Facilities Analysis Center (UFAC).

 Further, DIA is responsible for administering the JIOCEUR and various Joint Intelligence Centers which serve and are co-located with each of the Unified Combatant Commands.
 Additionally, DIA manages the Directorate for Intelligence, Joint Staff (J2) which advises and supports the Joint Chiefs of Staff with foreign military intelligence for defense policy and war planning.

 DIA also managed the National Intelligence University (NIU) on behalf of the Intelligence Community before transitioning it to the Office of the Director of National Intelligence (ODNI) in June 2021.
 NIU and the John T. Hughes Library is housed at the Intelligence Community campus in Bethesda, Maryland and has several branch campuses at RAF Molesworth, MacDill Air Force Base, and Marine Corps Base Quantico as well as academic programs at the NSA and NGA.

 DIA Police

-The DIA has its own police force (established in 1963), made up of federal officers who protect DIA people and property.
+DIA has its own police force (established in 1963), made up of federal officers who protect DIA people and property.
 DIA Police provide law enforcement and police services, emergency response and physical security at DIA campuses.

 DIA Police have 170 sworn, uniformed officers that protect and police the six DIA sites (Headquarters, Reston, Charlottesville, DIA Logistics Operation Center, National Center for Medical Intelligence and Missile and Space Intelligence Center).